 About SoFi Money

 You can simplify your finances with SoFi Money.
-SoFi Money comes with a high interest that can help your account grow, with the flexibility you need to spend.
+SoFi Money is a cash management account and has no account fees.

 SoFi Money comes with numerous benefits, including: